wifi1999/KusiNote/README.md

 ## Features

-### User-Friendly Interface
-- Crafted with React.js, the frontend provides an exceptionally intuitive and user-friendly experience.

 ### Microservices Architecture:
 - Express.js is employed to create interconnected microservices-based servers for posts, queries, comments, and event notifications.